Find out about CAAT Thailand Drone Registration

 We offer a service to help register your drone with CAAT and NBTC on your behalf.
 You can purchase this service after applying for your drone insurance.

-Can I register with CAAT using the Drone Insurance Certificate or do I have to wait for the Policy?
+Can I register with CAAT using the Drone Insurance Certificate or do I need the full Policy?

 We also offer a service to help register your drone with CAAT and NBTC on your behalf.
 You can purchase this service after applying for your drone insurance.